 - 1 teaspoon salt

-- a small handful grated Parmesan cheese optional
+- a small handful grated Parmesan cheese optional, not necessary

 - lemon / lime quarters to serve